 Lemongrass is a tropical herb packed with strong citrus flavor.
 The lemon taste is prized in teas, sauces, and soups.
-In the garden, Lemongrass forms a tall, grassy clump 3-5 ft. tall.
+In the garden, lemongrass forms a tall, grassy clump 3-5' tall.
 Its appearance rivals that of many ornamental grasses and can easily fulfill a similar role in the landscape.
 Lemongrass thrives in full sun and rich, well-drained soil.
-Provide a steady supply of moisture for best growth, don’t let Lemongrass roots dry out.
-Start harvesting as soon as plants are 12 in. tall and stem bases are at least 0.5 in. thick.
+Provide a steady supply of moisture for best growth, don’t let lemongrass roots dry out.
+Start harvesting as soon as plants are 12" tall and stem bases are at least 0.5" thick.
 Cut stalks at ground level, or hand-pull entire stalks.
-You want to get the entire swollen base, which resembles a Scallion or Green Onion.
+You want to get the entire swollen base, which resembles a scallion or green onion.
 If a few roots come up with the stalk, don’t worry, it won’t harm the plant.
-The edible portion of Lemongrass is near the bottom of the stalk.
+The edible portion of lemongrass is near the bottom of the stalk.
 Carefully cut off the grassy top part of the plant; use caution, as this can be razor-sharp at times.
-Take the lemongrass base and peel the outer fibrous layer to expose the inner white, reedy part.
+Take the lemongrass base and peel the outer fibrous layer to expose the inner white, reedy part for use.